debops/debops/docs/ansible/roles/debops.ifupdown/custom-hooks.rst

 This hook is a Bourne shell (:command:`/bin/sh`) script that is sourced by the :man:`dhclient-script(8)` command executed by the :program:`dhclient` program during interface configuration via DHCP.
-The hook allows to filter and ignore recevied DHCP options per the network interface, which can be useful on systems connected to multiple networks with each one providing DHCP services.
-List of DHCP options that can be filtered can be found in the :man:`dhcp-options(5)` manual page.
+The hook allows to filter and ignore received DHCP options per network interface, which can be useful on systems connected to multiple networks with each one providing DHCP services.
+A list of DHCP options can be found in the :man:`dhcp-options(5)` manual page.

 By default the hook does not filter any DHCP options.
 To configure it, add the ``dhcp_ignore`` parameter in the :ref:`ifupdown__ref_interfaces` interface